The 10 Best Natural Remedies For Gas & Bloating, According To Experts

 What causes gas and bloating?

-Gas and occasional bloating are a normal part of the digestive process; however, there are some things that can cause more gas than usual.
+While gas and occasional bloating are a normal part of the digestive process, there are some pesky things that can cause more gas than usual.

 - Eating too fast